 - Breastfeeding: Like pregnancy, breastfeeding involves a woman feeding and nourishing both herself and her baby.

 - Increased or intense exercise: Exercise has wonderful benefits for the body but is also a muscular trauma that requires nutrients for healing and repair, and regrowth of the tissue.
-This results in a higher demand for nutrients in order to heal and repair from the damage induced by the exercise.
+This results in a higher demand for nutrients in order to heal and repair the damage induced by the exercise.

 - Trauma: Similar to exercise, trauma in the form of a sprain, tissue damage, a broken bone, injury, or other traumatic event requires additional nutrients for healing and repair.